 Next, I’ve opted to use Cointreau Orange Liqueur rather than Triple-Sec.
 In doing so, the taste of the end-result improves.
 And yes, it’s more expensive, but oh, so much better.

 My use of agave syrup is another way to up the quality of the Margarita.
 I’ve tried substituting a homemade simple syrup using an equal ratio of sugar and water, which is heated until the sugar is dissolved.
-Having used both methods, I prefer the agave syrup and believe it lends more flavor to the drink.
+Having used both methods, I prefer the agave syrup and believe it lends more flavor to the drink, but the homemade syrup works in a pinch.

 Use fresh lemons, limes, and oranges if possible.
 My orange juice is freshly made from concentrate, so I bend a little here.
 If you want to use fresh orange juice, all the better.